-- The first comprehensive analysis of current IW configuration practices of CDNs.
-We show that IWs are configured up to ten times higher than IETF's current experimental standard. - Further, we observe that CDNs are variable in their IW usage.
-We find multiple instances of CDNs that deliver data using different IWs for different customers. - We observe that larger IWs are for example preferred for streamed video instances, yet, content types do not necessarily enforce certain IW settings. - By analyzing IWs through different geographically distributed networks, we find instances of network-dependent IW configurations of CDNs. - We investigate the burstiness of IWs and find that some CDNs utilize pacing to space out packets over time during slow-start to potentially reduce the chance of losses.
+- The first long term analysis of the evolution of IW configurations in IPv4.
+Our results show a convergence towards the IETF-recommended values at Internet-scale. - We provide a comprehensive analysis of current IW configuration practices of CDNs.
+We show that IWs are configured up to ten times larger than recommended by IETF's current experimental standard. - Further, we find multiple CDNs which use customized IW configurations, i.e., deliver data using different IWs for different customers or service types.
+We observe that larger IWs are for example preferred for streamed video instances, yet, content types do not necessarily enforce certain IW settings. - By analyzing IWs through different geographically distributed networks, we find instances of network-dependent IW configurations of CDNs. - We investigate the burstiness of IWs and find that some CDNs utilize pacing to space out packets over time during slow-start to potentially reduce the chance of losses. - Our measurements show different configurations of packet pacing, challenging the traditional notion of IWs, we find that a data rate better captures the demand on a network than a fixed number of segments. - We build a testbed to evaluate our real-world observations in a controlled environment; we find that increasing IWs can increase or hurt performance, specifically our investigations show that increasing the IW should go hand in hand with TCP pacing to actually benefit.

 Structure.
-Sec.
-II discusses related work and shows how IWs are defined, standardized, and how they impact performance.
-Our IW scanning methodology and architecture is introduced in Sec.
-III.
-Following, Sec.
-IV-Sec.
-VI paints the global CDN IW configuration space and Sec.
-VII concludes our findings.
+Section II discusses related work and shows how IWs are defined, standardized, and how they impact performance.
+Our IW scanning methodology, IP-based IPv4 scans and the resulting changes for our scanner architecture to investigate CDNs is introduced in Section III.
+Following, Section IV-Section VI paint the global CDN IW configuration space by discussing CDN specific IW configuration.
+In Section VII, we project our real-world findings to a testbed and investigate its impact on flow start-up behavior.
+Finally, Section VIII concludes our findings.